 Title 22, CCR, § 51006 states that emergency services are available for emergency conditions.
 Emergency conditions include emergency psychiatric conditions.
 To be reimbursed for out-of-state inpatient emergency services, providers will need an approved Treatment Authorization Request (TAR).
 Please refer to Medi-Cal: Out-of-State Provider FAQs for additional details or call out-of-state provider support at (916) 636-1960.

-CHAPTER EIGHT: 2023 CPT UPDATES
+CHAPTER EIGHT - 2023 AND 2024 CPT UPDATES

-The American Medical Association's (AMA) CPT 2023 Professional Edition Codebook with Rules and Guidelines included significant changes to the CPT code set that will be utilized in the SD/MC billing system beginning July 1, 2023.
-The changes include:
+The American Medical Association's (AMA) CPT Professional Edition Codebook with Rules and Guidelines is updated annually.
+The CPT Codebooks include the following information: